The1stMartian/Machine-Learning-For-Healthcare/ReadMe.md

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/SFM2.png)

-Ultimately, the SFM training and test scores were both closely correlated demonstrating a lack of overfitting, and a reasonable accuracy with model score of 0.936 and 0.930, respectively.
+Ultimately, the SVM training and test scores were both closely correlated demonstrating a lack of overfitting, and a reasonable accuracy with model score of 0.936 and 0.930, respectively.
 However, despite the high model score values, a confusion matrix showed that the minority class (Fraud) was only detected at 68% efficiency.

-To see I could further improve on the SVM model, I trained a gradient boosting model.
+To see if I could build a better model using a different method, I trained a gradient boosting model.
 Even before optimization, the XGB model yielded a better fit with model score values of 0.980 for the training data and 0.946 for the test data.

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/ModelComparison.png)